jakestanley/dotfiles/documentation/Linux.md

 ### Obtaining AUR packages

-You need to install these packages the good old fashioned AUR way in order to use Yaourt (front end for the AUR)
+You need to install these packages the good old fashioned AUR way in order to use Yaourt (front end for the AUR).
+You cannot run `makepkg` as the root user so you'll need to do this after creating your user account.

 - package-query [(AUR)](https://aur.archlinux.org/package-query.git)
 - yaourt [(AUR)](https://aur.archlinux.org/yaourt.git)